-Self-Sufficiency through Urban Agriculture?Brian Neville
+Self-Sufficiency through Urban Agriculture?Wise Blog Team

 From Detroit’s famous Urban Gardening projects to New York’s “green roofs”, city and suburban dwellers are using every conceivable sunny spot, no matter how small, to grow edible plants in what seems to be the new national past time, becoming more self-sufficient.